Learning electron densities in the condensed phase: Results and Discussion

 As might be expected, this trend is reflected in the exchange-correlation energies derived from the electron densities, with a much wider distribution of errors for the aluminium dataset than the silicon and ice datasets.
 By contrast, the distribution of errors in the electrostatic energies is not much broader for aluminium than for silicon, although the median error is significantly larger.
 One possible reason for this behaviour will be discussed in Section \ref{sec:Extrap}.
 For the ice dataset, the median errors in both the electrostatic and exchange-correlation energies are approximately 5 meV per atom, as is the median error in the exchange-correlation energy for the silicon dataset.
 These errors indicate that, in general, the densities produced by the SALTED method are sufficiently accurate to provide reasonable estimates of energies derived from those densities from just a small number of training structures, with no information about those properties built into the training model.
 We will discuss some possible routes to further improving the accuracy of these derived quantities in the conclusions.

 Finally, we compare the accuracy of the energies calculated in this ``indirect'' manner to the ones predicted ``directly'' using a simple Gaussian process regression model, again using 80 training structures.
+These GPR models are optimised independently of the SALTED models used to predict the electron densities.
 The mean absolute errors in the electrostatic and exchange-correlation energies predicted by both the indirect (I) and direct (D) methods are shown in Table \ref{tab:indirect_vs_direct}.
-The errors arising from the indirect predictions are almost all within a factor of three of the direct predictions, and in the case of the electrostatic energies of silicon actually outperform the direct method.
+The errors arising from the indirect predictions are larger than those arising from the direct predictions, but all are of comparable magnitude.
+(The direct GPR model used to predict the electrostatic energies of silicon appears to suffer from numerical instability arising from the small number of training points, resulting in the anomalous result in Table \ref{tab:indirect_vs_direct}.)
 Furthermore, a separate GPR model must be optimised for each property of interest in order to learn them directly (the resulting hyper-parameters are provided in the Supporting Information).
 By contrast, both energies are obtained from a single model when calculated indirectly, along with any other electronic property of interest which may be derived from the predicted electron density.
 By predicting the electron density, the SALTED method effectively allows the prediction of a wide range of properties simultaneously.